-Bringing the clinic to the home is an excellent way to enhance patient recruitment and retention, maintain compliance and build an optimum relationship with study subjects.
-It also alleviates stress and improves the overall patient experience in studies where enrollment is not typically an issue, for example in rare disease studies.
+We conduct clinical trials visits in the patients at home, school or place of work, this offers a truly convenient way for patients to participate in clinical trials.
+Bringing the clinic to the patient builds an optimum relationship with study subjects, often the same nurse will visit regularly and build a better understanding of the subject's health.
+This service alleviates stress and improves the overall patient experience in studies where enrollment is typically an issue, for example in rare disease studies.

 Procedures Nurse May Perform Include: